adzerk-oss/bootlaces/README.md

 * Provides `build-jar`, `push-snapshot`, and `push-release` tasks
 * Parses a `gpg.edn` file to configure GPG keyring and key ID for jar signing.

+> This is an example build and deployment workflow.
+It showcases the generality
+> of boot.
+We actually use this at Adzerk, but you should fork it and tailor it
+> for your own organization.

 ## Usage

 Add `bootlaces` to your `build.boot` dependencies and `require` the namespace: